jsbisht/aws-developer-associate/general.md

 - You can specify the `maximum number of instances` in each Auto Scaling group
 - You specify the `desired capacity`, either when you create the group or at any time thereafter (Auto Scaling ensures that your group has this many instances)
 - You specify the `scaling policies`, (Auto Scaling can launch or terminate instances as demand on your application increases or decreases)

+NOTE: ASG can terminate or automatically replace the failed instance?

 ## Cluster placement groups